galbiston/rdf-tables/README.md

 ```
 The column delimiter/separator in the input file.
 Defaults to comma but any character string can be used except for reserved characters ":", "^" and "|".
+Keywords TAB, SPACE and COMMA are also supported.

 ### 4) Output Format/Serialisation
 ```